Mornor/terraform-website/README.md

 - Apply it: `terraform apply`
 - Destroy the infrastructure: `terraform destroy`

-### Notes
+### Notes and further enhancements
   - The Ansible playbook should be completely separated from the Packer script, as these two should not be correlated.
 A good solution would be to upload the playbook to S3, and then download it with Packer.
   - When playing around, make sure you destroyed the snapshots linked to the AMI, as well as the EBS volumes built with Packer.
-  - [`execute.sh`](https://github.com/Mornor/terraform-website/blob/master/execute.sh) could be used to execute both the Packer script and the Terraform template, but was not tested.
+  - When executing `execute.sh`, would be nice to make sure the script early-exit in case of failures.

 ### Requirements
   - AWS account